 - What’s my max resume length?

 - A page is all you need!
-If you’re struggling to keep everything within that limitation, refer back to the job description to see what’s most important and what you can afford to save for another time.
+If you’re struggling to keep everything within that limit, refer back to the customer service job description to see whether you should save that story of when you increased customer sign-ups for another time.

 - So do I need to customize every time?